drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 gcloud builds submit --tag=gcr.io/$GOOGLE_CLOUD_PROJECT/spanner-pets-api:v1.0 .
 ```

-3. Make sure Cloud Run is enable in your project.
+3. Make sure Cloud Run is enabled in your project.

 ```
 gcloud services enable run.googleapis.com
 ```

-4. Now, deploy the Cloud Run application using the following command. __Note__ how the environment variables are set in the command, so the code will use the Cloud Spanner instance, not the emulator. _It will take a couple minutes for the command to complete.
+4. Now, deploy the Cloud Run application using the following command. __Note__ how the environment variables are set in the command, so the code will use the Cloud Spanner instance, not the emulator.
+It takes a couple minutes for the command to complete.

 ```
 gcloud run deploy spanner-pets-api --image gcr.io/$GOOGLE_CLOUD_PROJECT/spanner-pets-api:v1.0 --update-env-vars INSTANCE_ID=test-spanner-instance,DATABASE_ID=pets-db --allow-unauthenticated --region=us-central1
 ```

 5. When the command completes, note the service URL and copy it to the clipboard.
 As you did with the emulator, you can use curl commands to test the API.
-First, create a variable to store the URL as show below.
+First, create a variable to store the URL as shown below.
 Make sure you paste your full URL including the `https://...`

 ```
 pets_url=<YOUR_SERVICE_URL HERE>